usfpgsc/usfpgsc.github.io/_portfolio/portfolio-1.md

 ---
-title: ''Measuring Retail Churn''
+title: "Measuring Retail Churn"
-excerpt: ''Churn is not the same in retail as it is in subscription services.
-How can we then estimate when a customer is likely to churn?''
+excerpt: "Churn is not the same in retail as it is in subscription services.
+How can we then estimate when a customer is likely to churn?"
 collection: portfolio
 ---